apache/tvm/docs/langref/relay_type.rst

-same type parameters are of the *same type* while two ADT instances with different type parameters should not be considered the same type (e.g., a list of integers should not have the same type as a list of tuples of floating point tensors).
+same type parameters are of the *same type* while two ADT instances with different type parameters should not be considered the same type (e.g., a list of integers should not have the same type as a list of pairs of floating point tensors).

 The "function" in the type call is the ADT handle and there must be one argument for each type parameter in the ADT definition.
 (An